It’s time to dispel some hair loss myths. Here, we’ve compiled a list of hair loss myths which you can dismiss for good.

 We won’t judge your fashion choices, either.

-The belief that there is a ‘baldness’ gene which is strictly passed down through the maternal side of the family is untrue.
+Hair loss is not strictly passed down through the maternal side of the family.
 You can stop looking for pictures of your mum’s dad now.
 It’s not his fault.

 Genetics do still play an important role here.
 Interestingly, your genetic predisposition to experiencing hair loss in your lifetime influences the extent to which DHT affects your hair follicles, and it can come from both sides of the family, so don’t go pointing the finger at mum too soon.